Ethra8/english-grows/README.md

 - Profile

-## Admin Console
+## Admin Console - CRUD Funtionality
-The admin console reflects most of the models present in this site, and user features from django-allauth.
-All the editable models are detailed below:
+The admin console reflects most of the models present in this site, and also some features from django-allauth module's user model.
+All the models which can directly be accessed via the admin panel are detailed below, and CRUD functionality can be performed by a superuser (admin user) with the necessary permissions:

  ![image](https://github.com/user-attachments/assets/e291b79f-118a-4056-ae2d-e5ee263cc1b6)